nisaacdz/blockify/README.md

 ## VER - Verification Layer

-This layer is responsible for verifying blocks and broadcasts as well as various logics for mining and data validation.
+This layer is responsible for verifying blocks and broadcasts as well as various logics for mining and validating data.

+# DEPENDENCIES

+- bincode
+- chrono
+- ed25519-dalek
+- hex
+- rand
+- ring
+- serde
+- serde_json
+- sha2
+- tokio